psychemedia/storytelling-notes/matty_groves.md

 This is given from an old printed copy in the British Museum, with corrections ; some of which are from a fragment in the Editor's folio MS. It is also printed in Dryden's Collection of Miscellaneous Poems.

 As it fell out on a highe bolye daye,

-As many bee in the yeare, When young men and maides together do goe,
+As many bee in the yeare,
+When young men and maides together do goe,
 Their masses and mattins to heare,

-Little Musgrave came to the church door, 5
+Little Musgrave came to the church door,

-The priest was at the mass ; But be had more mind of the fine women,
+The priest was at the mass;
+But be had more mind of the fine women,
 Then he had of our Ladyes grace.

-LADT BARNARD.
-107

 And some of them were clad in greene,

-And others were clad in pall ; 10
+And others were clad in pall;

-And then came in my lord Bamardes wife, The fairest among them all.
+And then came in my lord Barnard's wife,
+The fairest among them all.

-.
-Shee cast an eye on little Musgrave As bright as the summer sunne :
+Shee cast an eye on little Musgrave
+As bright as the summer sunne:

-then bethought him little Musgrave, 15 This ladyes heart I have wonne.
+then bethought him little Musgrave,
+This ladyes heart I have wonne.

 Quoth she, I have loved thee, little Musgrave,
 Fulle long and manye a daye.
 So have I loved you, ladye faire,
 Yet word I never durst saye.
-20

-1 have a bower at Bucklesford-Bury ',
+I have a bower at Bucklesford-Bury `[Bucklefield-berry. fol.
+MS.]`,
+Full daintilye bedight,

-Full daintilye bedight.
-If thoult wend thither, my little Musgrave, Thoust lig in mine armes all night.
+If thoult wend thither, my little Musgrave,
+Thoust lig in mine armes all night.

-Quoth bee, I thanke yee, ladye faire, 25
+Quoth hee, I thanke yee, ladye faire,

-This kindness yee shew to mee ; And whether it be to my weale or woe.
+This kindness yee shew to mee;
+And whether it be to my weale or woe,
 This night will I lig with thee.

-All this beheard a litle foot-page, By his ladyes coach as he ranne : 30
+All this beheard a litle foot-page,
+By his ladyes coach as he ranne:

-1 Baddefield-berry. fol.
-MS

-Quoth he, thoughe I am my ladyes page, Yet I me my lord Barnardes manne.
+Quoth he, thoughe I am my ladyes page,
+Yet Ime my lord Barnardes manne.

 My lord Barnard shall knowe of this,

-Although I lose a limhe.
-And ever whereas the bridges were broke, 35
+Although I lose a limbe.
+And ever whereas the bridges were broke,

-He layd him downe to swimme.]
+He layd him downe to swimme.

 Asleep or awake, thou lord Barnard,

-As thou art a man of life, Lo! this same night at Bucklesford-Bury
+As thou art a man of life,
+Lo! this same night at Bucklesford-Bury.
 Little Musgrave's abed with thy wife.
-40

-If it be trew, thou litle foote-page, .
+If it be trew, thou litle foote-page,

-This tale diou hast told to mee.
-Then all my lands in Bucklesford-Bury
+This tale thou hast told to mee,
+Then all my lands in Bucklesford-Bury.
 I freelye will give to thee.

-But and it be a lye, thou litle foot-page, 45
+But and it be a lye, thou litle foot-page,

-This tale thou hast told to mee.
-On the highest tree in Bucklesford-Bury
+This tale thou hast told to mee,
+On the highest tree in Bucklesford-Bury.
 All hanged shalt thou bee.

-Rise up, rise up, my merry men all.
+Rise up, rise up, my merry men all,

-And saddle me my good steede ; 50
+And saddle me my good steede;

-This night must I to Bucklesford-bury ;
+This night must I to Bucklesford-bury;
 God wott, I had never more neede.

-Then some they whistled, and some they sang, And some did loudlye saye,
+Then some they whistled, and some they sang,

-L

-LADT BARNARDr 109
+And some did loudlye saye,

-Whenever lord Bamardes home it blewe, 55
+Whenever lord Bamardes horne it blewe,
 Awaye, Musgrave, away.

-Methinkes I heare the tlirostle cocke,
+Methinkes I heare the throstle cocke,

-Methinkes I heare the jaye, Methinkes I heare lord Bamards home ;
+Methinkes I heare the jaye,
+Methinkes I heare lord Bamards horne;
 I would I were awaye.
-60

 Lye still, lye still, thou little Musgrave,

-And huggle me from the cold ; For it is but some shephardes boye
+And huggle me from the cold;
+For it is but some shephardes boye,

-A whistling hiis sheepe to the fold.
+A whistling his sheepe to the fold.
+`[V. 64, Is whislting sheepe ore the mold. fol.
+MS.]`

-Is not thy hawke upon the peavche, 65
+Is not thy hawke upon the pearche,

-Thy horse eating come and haye ?
-And thou a gaye lady within thine armes;
+Thy horse eating corne and haye?
+And thou a gaye lady within thine armes:
 And wouldst thou be awaye ?

-By this lord Barnard was come to the dore.
-And lighted upon a stone : 70
+By this lord Barnard was come to the dore,
+And lighted upon a stone:

-And he pulled out three silver keyes.
+And he pulled out three silver keyes,
 And opened the dores eche one.

+He lifted up the coverlett,
-He lifted up the coverlett.
+He lifted up the sheete;

-He lifted up the sheete ; How now, how now, thou little Musgrave, 75
+How now, how now, thou little Musgrave,

-Dost find my gaye ladye sweete ?
+Dost find my gaye ladye sweete?

-y.
-64, Is whi&tHng sheepe ore tke mold. fbl.
-MSi.

-I find her sweete, quoth little Musgr^ve,
+I find her sweete, quoth little Musgrave,

-The more is my griefe and paine ; Ide gladlye give three hundred poundes
+The more is my griefe and paine;
+Ide gladlye give three hundred poundes,

-That 1 were on yonder plaine.
-80
+That I were on yonder plaine.

 Arise, arise, thou little Musgrave,

-And put thy cloathes nowe on, It shall never be said in my countree.
+And put thy cloathes nowe on,
+It shall never be said in my countree,
 That I killed a naked man.

-I have two swordes in one scabb^rde, 85
+I have two swordes in one scabbarde,

-Full deare they cost my purse ; And thou shalt have the best of them.
+Full deare they cost my purse;
+And thou shalt have the best of them,
 And I will have the worse.

-The first stroke that little Musgrave strucke, He hurt lord Barnard sore ; 90
+The first stroke that little Musgrave strucke,
+He hurt lord Barnard sore;

-The next stroke that lord Barnard strucke, Little Musgrave never strucke more.
+The next stroke that lord Barnard strucke,
+Little Musgrave never strucke more.

-With that bespake the ladye &ire,
+With that bespake the ladye faire,

-In bed whereas she laye, Althoughe thou art dead, my little Musgrave, 95
+In bed whereas she laye,
+Althoughe thou art dead, my little Musgrave,

-Yet for thee I will praye :
+Yet for thee I will praye:

 And wishe well to thy soule will I,

-So long as I have life ; So will I not do for thee, Barnard,
+So long as I have life;
+So will I not do for thee, Barnard,
 Thoughe I am thy wedded wife.
-100

-LADY BARNARD.
-Ill

-He cut her pappes from off her brest ;
+He cut her pappes from off her brest;

-Great pitye it was to see, The drops of this fair ladyes bloode
+Great pitye it was to see,
+The drops of this fair ladyes bloode
 Run trickling downe her knee.

-Wo worth, wo worth ye, my merrye men all, 105 You never were borne for my goode :
+Wo worth, wo worth ye, my merrye men all,
+You never were borne for my goode:

-Why did you not offer to stay my hande, When you sawe me wax so woode ?
+Why did you not offer to stay my hande,
+When you sawe me wax so woode?

-For I have slaine the fairest sir knighte.
+For I have slaine the fairest sir knighte,

-That ever rode on a steede ; 110
+That ever rode on a steede;

-So have I done the fairest lady, That ever ware womans weede.
+So have I done the fairest lady,
+That ever ware womans weede.

-A grave, a grave, lord Barnard cryde.
+A grave, a grave, lord Barnard cryde,

-To putt these lovers in ; But lay my ladye o* the upper hande, 115
+To putt these lovers in;
+But lay my ladye o* the upper hande,
 For shee comes o' the better kin.

-fg* That the more modern copy is to be dated about the middle of the last century, will be readily conceived from the tenour of the concluding stanza, viz.
+That the more modern copy is to be dated about the middle of the last century, will be readily conceived from the tenour of the concluding stanza, viz.

-** This sad Mischief by Lust was wrought : Then let us call for Grace, That we may shun the wicked vice.
-And fly from Sin a-pace"
+"This sad Mischief by Lust was wrought:
+Then let us call for Grace,
+That we may shun the wicked vice,
+And fly from Sin a-pace."

 ---